LabVIEW-DCAF/Documentation/Trunk/Getting Started Material/Hands On/Hands-On_2/DCAF_Hands_On_2.md

 |*Figure 1.2*|

-8. Your new project will appear.
+8. Your new project will appear and look similar to the image in figure 1.2.
+Feel free to close the accessor VIs that show up when the scripting is done.
 We will now explore how this new module loads from the editor.
 Open the DCAF editor by going to **Tools >> DCAF >> Launch Standard Configuration Editor**.

 9. We want to configure the editor to search for modules in the path where our PID module was saved.
 From the DCAF Editor, navigate to **Tools >> Edit Plugin Search Paths...**.
 Add the next path as a search path: **\\Temperature Controller\Modules**.
+Click OK for the editor to refresh the list of plugins available.
 **Note**: Add the whole modules directory as the simulation module is in that folder.

 10. Add a PC target and a standard engine under the system to finally add your Custom Temperature Controller Module under the engine.
 It should look as in the image below.
 As you can see, the channels of our module are ready to be connected to tags in the engine.